 Our opening quotation, taken from St. Matthew’s Gospel, gives us a useful segue into our study of the meaning of Resurrection in this Eastertide.
-In it, Jesus Christ, true to himself and candid as always, basically tells us that most people go to Hell and few go to Heaven.
-Pardon me for cutting to the quick, but these are Jesus’ words, and this is Jesus’ analysis of the human condition.
-I am quite sure that He always wants it to be otherwise, but His words remain.
-Far from being a condemnation or sentencing of His own people to Hell, these words ought to be taken seriously by men in all ages, and especially by Christians who think that they are “saved” before the gift is bestowed, bank on Cheap Grace, or think that their religion and all their good works are going to save them.
+In it, Jesus Christ tells us that most people go to Hell and few go to Heaven.
+Pardon me for cutting to the quick, but these are Jesus’ words, and this is Jesus’ analysis of the fallen human condition.
+I am quite sure that He always wants it to be otherwise, but Truth is truth.
+Far from being a condemnation or sentencing of His own people to Hell, these words should be taken as a warning for us all when we think irresponsibly that we are already saved and bank on Cheap Grace or think that our religion and good works are going to save us.
 None of this is good theology and it certainly isn’t Biblical.
-Most men go to Hell because they choose the broad way over and against the strait gate and the narrow way that alone lead to salvation.
+Most men go to Hell because they choose the broad way over and against the strait gate, the narrow way that alone leads to salvation.

 If the world hate you, ye know that it hated me before it hated you.
 If ye were of the world, the world would love his own: but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you….The servant is not greater than his lord.
 If they have persecuted me, they will also persecute you; if they have kept my saying, they will keep yours also.
 But all these things will they do unto you for my name’s sake, because they know not him that sent me.
 (St. John xv.
 18-21)

-The Incarnation of Jesus Christ is no miracle recipe for instant gratification and premature salvation.
-Salvation is a process whereby Christ will be born in us and grow up in us through the Holy Spirit.
-The whole point of Christ’s Victory over sin, death, and Satan in Crucifixion and Resurrection was to order the unruly wills and affections of sinful men.
-(Collect Easter IV) The comfort and strength of the same Holy Spirit will enable us to love the thing that the Father commandeth and love the thing He doth promise (Collect…) in His Son.
-Nevertheless, I tell you the truth; It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send him unto you.
+If we are made one with the Cross of Jesus, we shall be hated by the world.
+Christ’s Victory over sin, death, and Satan in the Crucifixion enables us to order [our] unruly wills and affections [as] sinful men.
+(Collect Easter IV) The Holy Spirit strengthens us to become servants of Christ’s righteousness as we endure this world’s hatred.
+The Holy Spirit will enable us to love the thing that the Father commandeth and love the thing He doth promise.
+(Collect…) Nevertheless, I tell you the truth; It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send him unto you.
 (St. John xvi.
 7)

 My brethren, count it all joy when ye fall into divers temptations; knowing this, that the trying of your faith worketh patience… Blessed is the man that endureth temptation: for when he is tried, he shall receive the crown of life, which the Lord hath promised to them that love him.